 About Kelso Technologies

-Kelso is an engineering product development company that specializes in the development, production and distribution of proprietary service equipment used in transportation applications.
-Our reputation has been earned as a developer and reliable supplier of unique high performance rail tank car equipment for the handling and containment of hazardous and non-hazardous commodities during transport.
-All Kelso products are developed with emphasis on economic and operational advantages to customers while mitigating the impact of human error and environmental release.
-The Company also offers specialized truck tanker equipment, rail wheel cleaning systems, fuel loading systems, military technology, first responder emergency response kits and suspension systems for motor vehicles being used in rugged wilderness terrains.
+Kelso is a diverse product development company that specializes in the design, production and distribution of proprietary service equipment used in transportation applications.
+The Company’s reputation has been earned as a designer and reliable supplier of unique high-quality rail tank car valve equipment that provides for the safe handling and containment of hazardous and non-hazardous commodities during transport.
+All Kelso products are specifically designed to provide economic and operational advantages to customers while reducing the potential effects of human error and environmental harm.

 For a more complete business and financial profile of the Company, please view the Company's website at www.kelsotech.com and public documents posted under the Company’s profile on www.sedar.com in Canada and on EDGAR at www.sec.gov in the United States.